The Law of Uniform Connectedness

 © Superside, Fair Use

-Use consistent visual cues, such as color, typography and iconography, throughout the design to establish a clear visual language and facilitate the perception of connectedness.
-Use consistent visual cues throughout the interface, such as color, shape, size, line weight and spacing.
+Use consistent visual cues—like color, typography and iconography—throughout the design to establish a clear visual language and bring about the perception of connectedness.
+It’s vital to use consistent visual cues throughout the interface—such as color, shape, size, line weight and spacing.

-When designers apply visual connections to specific elements, they can guide users' attention and emphasize important information.
+When designers apply visual connections to specific elements, they give their users a handy tool—they guide users' attention and emphasize important information.

-For instance, in a pricing page, a designer can use uniform connectedness to highlight different pricing tiers.
-By visually connecting the pricing tier name, features and pricing details, they can create a clear hierarchy.
-This will draw users' attention to the most relevant information.
+For instance, in a pricing page, a designer can use uniform connectedness as a way to highlight pricing tiers that are different.
+As they visually connect the pricing tier name, features and pricing details, they can make a clear hierarchy.
+This will draw users' attention to the information that’s most relevant.

 Screenshot from Amazon.com showing selection of women's fashion boots.